aandrew-me/ytDownloader/README.md

 ✅ Supports hundreds of sites including Youtube, Facebook, Instagram, Tiktok, Twitter and so on.

+✅ Advanced options like Range Selection

 ✅ Available on Windows and Linux

 ✅ Fast download speeds

-✅ No external dependencies needed

 ✅ And of-course no trackers or ads